Our next public meeting in Auckland on November 30 (Sunday afternoon). More information will be available shortly.

 Welcome to Retina New Zealand

 Retina New Zealand Inc. is a voluntary organisation of and for people with retinal disorders.
+In 2014 we celebrated our 25th birthday.

 Telephone-Based Peer Support